 Individuals are expected to abide by state and federal laws and regulations as well as University policies.
 Furthermore, a JSU employee cannot be compelled by a supervisor or University official to violate a law or University policy.
 In the interest of the University and its faculty, staff, and students, Individuals who have knowledge of specific acts which they reasonably believe violate the law or University policy are strongly encouraged to disclose those acts to an appropriate University official.
-Deans, directors, department/unit heads and other administrators who have knowledge of specific acts which they reasonably believe violate the law or University policy are strongly the law or University policy must disclose those acts to an appropriate University official.
+Deans, directors, department/unit heads and other administrators who have knowledge of specific acts which they reasonably believe violate the law or University policy must disclose those acts to an appropriate University official.